hmccode/hmccode.github.io/_posts/2017-03-04-mosaic-digital-memberships.md

 - Digital Memberships
 - Digital Programs

-The digital memberships collection stores all the details about a specific membership and is partitioned by program.
+The digital memberships collection stores all the details about memberships and the collection is partitioned by program for faster access.

 The digital programs collection stores the program content for apps and sites and the dynamic voucher redemption policies.
 The redemption policies state, per voucher type i.e. Food, Room, spa, etc, how the redemption processor is supposed to behave.
 For example, it is possible to define a redemption policy that applies to room vouchers only and restricts out-of-network vouchers to one per hotel.